szabgab/slides/programming/introduction.md

 ## What is the Cloud?
 {id: what-is-the-cloud}

-* Some other peoples computer.
+* The computer of some other people.
 * Server where you can rent some processing power.
 * More sofisticated if you can rent the use of an application.
 * Gmail